Charles Waggoner – Colorado Robin Hood

 Telluride, CO - Colorado Avenue 1920s

 Colorado Avenue in Telluride, 1920s.
-Source Denver Public Library, touch of color LOA.
+Source: Denver Public Library.

-The fraud was not discovered until the New York banks acknowledged execution of the orders to their Denver correspondents who, of course, claimed no knowledge of the transactions.
-On September 10, Waggoner was arrested at a tourist resort outside Newcastle, Wyoming, having made no serious effort to elude capture.
-He was arraigned in New York on six federal counts of using the mail to defraud with bail set at $100,000 – money which he didn’t have and so he remained in custody.
+The fraud was not discovered until the New York banks acknowledged execution of the orders to their Denver correspondents, who, of course, claimed no knowledge of the transactions.
+In September 1910, Waggoner was arrested at a tourist resort outside Newcastle, Wyoming, having made no serious effort to elude capture.
+He was arraigned in New York on six federal counts of using the mail to defraud, with bail set at $100,000 – money which he didn’t have, and so he remained in custody.

-On his way to New York to stand trial, Waggoner passed through Chicago where he told the New York Times:
+On his way to New York to stand trial, Waggoner passed through Chicago, Illinois, where he told the New York Times:

 The trial had its share of petty difficulties.
-Upon arrival in New York, Waggoner, while still in the custody of US Deputy Marshalls from Wyoming, made a side trip to provide an interview to a newspaper, holding up the court for an hour to the consternation of US Attorney Tuttle.
-And witnesses brought in from Colorado complained that they were having difficulty living in New York on the pitiful allowance of $5 per day.
+Upon arrival in New York, Waggoner, while still in the custody of U.S. Deputy Marshals from Wyoming, made a side trip to provide an interview to a newspaper, holding up the court for an hour to the consternation of U.S. Attorney Tuttle.
+Witnesses brought in from Colorado complained that they were having difficulty living in New York on the meager allowance of $5 per day.

 Waggoner admitted sending the telegrams and took sole responsibility for the financial manipulations.
-He was sentenced to 10 years in the Atlanta Penitentiary, with Judge Coleman and US Attorney Tuttle both recommending to the parole board that he actually serve at least 5 years.
+He was sentenced to 10 years in the Atlanta Penitentiary, with Judge Coleman and U.S. Attorney Tuttle both recommending to the parole board that he actually serve at least five years.
 He began serving his sentence in November.

 Black Tuesday on Wall Street, New York City